i2group/analyze/documentation/developer_essentials_troubleshooting.md

 User login fails with no obvious console error
 ----------------------------------------------

-If users cannot log in to your deployment of the Intelligence Analysis Platform, and all they see is a "failed login" message, then there are several possible causes.
+If users cannot log in to your deployment of i2 Analyze, and all they see is a "failed login" message, then there are several possible causes.

 First, make sure that users are providing credentials accurately.
-In the Intelligence Analysis Platform, user names and passwords are all case-sensitive.
+In i2 Analyze, user names and passwords are all case-sensitive.

 Second, it is possible that event replay is still in progress.
 In the console, check for a `Replay complete` message: